-The deferral strategies represent an effort by firms to keep their word to recruits, to preserve their reputations at law schools and to maintain a stockpile of new talent should the economy rapidly rebound.
-But even if firms are in a position to make good on assurances to this year's graduates -- still a very big question mark -- the class of 2010 could prove to be the fall guy.
+Deferral strategies represent an effort by some law firms to keep their word to recruits, preserve their reputations at law schools and maintain a stockpile of new talent in case of an economic rebound.
+But if firms make good on assurances to this year's graduates, the class of 2010 could prove to be the fall guy.
 A "collision of classes" is expected by James Leipold, NALP's executive director, and he's not alone in thinking new associate supply will outstrip demand once the deferred start dates arrive.